jedhunsaker/codepainter/README.md

 Code Painter
 ============

 Code Painter is a JavaScript beautifier that instead of asking you to manually specify the desired formatting style, can infer it from a code sample provided by you.
 This could, for instance, be a code snippet from the same project that your new code is supposed to be integrated with.

 It uses the excellent [Esprima parser](http://esprima.org/) by [Ariya Hidayat](http://ariya.ofilabs.com/) (thanks!).

+It also uses [EditorConfig](http://editorconfig.org/) to define coding style.

 The name is inspired by Word's Format Painter, which does a similar job for rich text.